Industry News

 The Housing Affordability Calculator will weed out developers who take up loans for affordable houses yet price their products expensively thus slowing down uptake of completed units.

-Investors pitching for loans will be required to fill in four data points, among them prospective household’s monthly income, country of residence, project’s distance from the city centre, and the billing currency to gauge affordability of the homes.
+Investors pitching for loans will be required to fill in four data points, among them the prospective household’s monthly income, country of residence, project’s distance from the city centre, and the billing currency to gauge the affordability of the homes.

 According to Shelter Afrique’s head of policy Muhammad Gambo, the bank will use the criteria to examine projects and ensure affordability of the units, finance, and the cost of living.